MoralisWeb3/create-moralis-dapp/templates/vanilla/README.md

 Javascript dapp using Vite.

+## Start the dapp in development mode

+Run `npm run dev` to start the development server.

 ## Build the dapp

 Run `npm run build` to bundle the app for production.

 ## Start the dapp

-Run `npm run serve` to start the production server.
+Run `npm run preview` to start the production server.

 ## Ask for help